uniwebcms/component-library-template/5-documenting-for-endusers.md

 - TeamCards
 - TeamFeatured

 In Uniweb, you create a single **Team Members** component that can handle all these presentations through its configuration.
-This isn't just about reducing the number of components - it's about creating more powerful, content-focused solutions that give users flexibility without complexity.
+This isn't just about reducing the number of user-facing components - it's about creating more powerful, content-focused solutions that give users flexibility without complexity.

 A Uniweb component is:
 - Focused on a type of content (like team members, features, or testimonials)